hyperledger/iroha-2-docs/src/documenting/code-groups.md

 **Rules:**

-- All fences (i.e. code blocks) within a `code-group` container are considered as dedicated tabs;
+- Each fence (a code block) within a `code-group` container is rendered as a tab;
-- If the fence has a heading before it, then the heading content is used as a title.
+- If a fence has a heading before it, then the heading content is used as a title.
 The heading could have any level (i.e. `#`, `##`, and so on).
-- If the fence doesn't have a title, then it's language is used as a title.
+- If a fence doesn't have a title, then its language is used as a title.
 If there is no language, then the title falls back to the `<block-#i>` placeholder.

 ## HTML-based syntax